-It is recommended that near boiler piping systems utilize Primary/Secondary configurations as shown in FIG.'s 6-3 through 6-9 only.
-The use of other near boiler piping configurations could result in improper building and system flow rates leading to inadvertent boiler high limit shutdowns and poor system performance if proper pump sizing and system flow rates are not adhered to.
+It is required that near boiler piping systems utilize Primary/Secondary configurations as shown in FIG.'s 6-3 through 6-10 only.
+The use of other near boiler piping configurations could result in improper building and system flow rates leading to inadvertent boiler high limit shutdowns and poor system performance.